“Good or bad, everything we do is our best choice at that moment.” ― William Glasser

 *Website to order uniform shirts will be posted in July.

-If you are unable to purchase a shirt due to financial reasons, please email Tracy Dent at email@example.com and ACA will make sure you have a uniform shirt for your child.
+If you are unable to purchase a shirt due to financial reasons, please email Tracy Dent at email@example.com and ACA will make sure you have uniform shirts for your child.

 Free & Reduced Lunch Program

-For students who qualify for Free and Reduced Lunch (FRL), ACA will purchase $50 gift cards from Food Lion OR ACA will purchase meals for students catered by MyHotLunchbox (3 days per week) or provided by other local vendors.
+For students who qualify for Free and Reduced Lunch (FRL), ACA will provide $60 gift cards each month from Food Lion OR ACA will purchase meals for students catered by MyHotLunchbox (4 days per week).
 All other students will have the option of purchasing the catered lunch or bringing their lunch.
-To provide parents autonomy in food choice, ACA will purchase $50 gift cards from Food Lion.
+To provide parents autonomy in food choice, ACA will purchase $60 gift cards from Food Lion.

 Parents should complete a Free/Reduced Application available from the school office or email Tracy Dent at firstname.lastname@example.org.